MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/services.md

 ## Windows services actions

+> [!IMPORTANT]
+> The Windows services actions may not handle a service successfully if the service's access control doesn't include the appropriate user and Power Automate doesn't run with administrator rights.

 ### <a name="ifserviceaction"></a> If service
 Marks the beginning of a conditional block of actions depending on whether a service is running, paused, stopped or installed on the computer